Learn how to make cutting-edge House and Tech House with our 3 month online Production Certificate taught by Ben Remember & Jon Kong.

 Make it easy for the A&R to listen to you your music.
 When sending demos always include a STREAMABLE link – preferably one that works.
 A download-enabled SoundCloud link is always superior, but if you wish to go to the efforts of sending a USB drive, make sure it’s in a format that can be easily accessed.

-If the label has to download your track before they can even listen to it then it’s likely it will never happeAs an extra touch, why not go to the effort of customizing your demo package so your demo really stands out from the pack?
+If the label has to download your track before they can even listen to it then it’s likely it will never happens an extra touch, why not go to the effort of customizing your demo package so your track really stands out from the pack?

 And guess what?
 We signed it!

 While Kid Cut had already caught out attention by using our mastering service, it is personal touches that make a world of difference when learning how to get your demo heard by record labels!

 Really, there is nothing more useless than sending an EDM record to a Tech House label.
 Do your research, find out whether your sound fits with the label – don’t just assume it will.

 This seems obvious, but it happens all the time.